ararslan/CirrusCI.jl/README.md

 * `build` installs the current package and runs `Pkg.build`,
 * `test` runs the package's tests with bounds checking enabled, and
-* `coverage` submits coverage to Codecov and/or Coveralls.
+* `coverage` submits coverage to Codecov.

+### Code Coverage

+Previously, the `coverage` subcommand was effectively a no-op, as [Coverage.jl](https://github.com/JuliaCI/Coverage.jl) did not (and as of this writing still does not) support Cirrus CI, so the status of the coverage step was always ignored.
-In turn, `cirrusjl coverage` takes 1 or 2 arguments, which must be `codecov` or `coveralls` in any order.
+Despite this, the implementation of `cirrusjl coverage` formerly permitted 1 or 2
+arguments: `codecov` or `coveralls` in any order.

+**This has changed**: the status is no longer ignored, and specifying `coveralls` now emits an error.
+On the other hand, `codecov` is now supported using Codecov's official uploader.
+Additionally, users may now simply use `cirrusjl coverage`, which is equivalent to `cirrusjl coverage codecov`.

+Contributions are welcome should anyone have an interest in using Coveralls for Julia code coverage on Cirrus.
+As Coveralls does not maintain a centralized uploader, support for Cirrus must first land in Coverage.jl.